joshiteoshi/git-gud/deet-script.md

      - this contains `name : snapshot` pairs, pointing each branch name to the newest snapshot on the branch
      - each time a new snapshot on a branch is made, you update `branches`
      - a minor inconvenience for making branches and snapshots easy to track
+ - ! and another thing
+   - after using branches for a bit, you realise another use for them
+   - since they are just pointers to snapshots, branches can also be used to mark unmoving points of interest
+     - for example, release versions
+   - these differ from the usual branches in that they do not move
+   - thus, you seperate them from the usual branches
+     - you make a new `tags` file
+     - and move all the "branches" used as labels to the `tags` file instead

 #### distributed development